-Llomo saltado is one of Peru’s most loved dishes.
-It is a stir fry of beef with onions, tomatoes, served with chips and rice.
-Llomo means pork loin and saltado means stir fry.
+Lomo saltado is one of Peru’s most loved dishes.
+It is a stir fry of beef with onions and tomatoes served with chips and rice.
+Lomo means strips of sirloin (or another beef steak), and saltado means stir fry.

-Our chips loving Frenchman was especially pleased at the addition of French fries to the many llomo saltados he devoured in Peru.
+Our chips-loving Frenchman was especially pleased with the addition of French fries to the many lomo saltados he devoured in Peru.

 #10 PAPA A LA HUANCAÍNA

-Papa a la Huancaína is a Peruvian appetiser of boiled yellow potatoes in a spicy, creamy sauce called Huancaína.
-The name originates from Huancayo, a city in the Peruvian highlands, around 300km East from Lima.
-It is served as a starter over lettuce leaves, garnished with corn and a hard boiled egg.
+Papa a la Huancaína is a Peruvian appetizer of boiled yellow potatoes in a spicy, creamy sauce called Huancaína.
+The name originates from Huancayo, a city in the Peruvian highlands, around 300km East of Lima.
+It is served as a starter over lettuce leaves, garnished with corn and a hard-boiled egg.

-We learnt to prepare Papa a la Huancaína with Tour Guide Peru in his mother’s kitchen:
+We learned to prepare Papa a la Huancaína with Tour Guide Peru in his mother’s kitchen:

 For more inspiration: